-Maya Cratsley is very excited to be coordinating for YAM this year!
+Maya Cratsley has been coordinating YAM for 2 years now.
 Yoga has had a presence in her life for many years.
 She was drawn to a physical yoga practice because of the opportunity it offers for getting in touch with her inner wisdom.
 She obtained her 200-hour teaching certification with High Vibe Yoga in Ubud, Bali in July 2016.
 Her class encourages a playful exploration of each student's own abilities and intentions.

-Donia Torabian is looking forward to coordinating for YAM this year.
-She participated in a 200 hour teacher training in Bhakti Yoga, the yoga of love, service, and devotion, in the Winter of 2014 at the Bhakti Yoga Shala in Santa Monica, CA. She is excited to teach classes that bring students into a flow of compassion for their hearts and bodies.
+Donia Torabian participated in a 200 hour teacher training in Bhakti Yoga, the yoga of love, service, and devotion, in the Winter of 2014 at the Bhakti Yoga Shala in Santa Monica, CA. She is excited to teach classes that bring students into a flow of compassion for their hearts and bodies.
 Donia hopes to work through embodied trauma with her students to create a space of healing for POC and people with disabilities in particular.
 Go to her classes for a beginner-level restorative flow!

 Tabitha Payne grew up in Cambodia to Filipino and American parents before coming to Brown to concentrate Development Studies, with a regional focus in Southeast Asia.
 She just returned from a year’s academic leave during which she solo backpacked in Latin America, Southeast Asia, and Europe, a time in which she discovered the beauty of regular exercise and mindfulness, perfected her crow pose, and spent a lot of time outside.
 She is so happy to be offering her first regular Yoga class this semester with Yam, a practice she loves to teach because of how it helps her and others practice self-kindness and gratitude.